I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

 The final step in ensuring that your mods are working together and are not contributing to game crashes or poor performance is to clean the mods identified as “dirty” by BOSS.
 A mod that makes changes to the game by accident or makes unnecessary changes is called a “dirty” mod.
 Having only “clean” mods will reduce the number of potential conflicts between mods.
 To clean mods, we will use a tool called Tes5Edit.

 Note: As with BOSS, if you are using Mod Organiser, you will have to add the Tes5Edit executable so that it runs from within Mod Organiser; otherwise it will not pick up the mods correctly.

-Now we are going to clean the “dirty” edits from Update.esm
+With this tool, we are going to clean the “dirty” edits from Update.esm.

 Note: For best results, start at the top of your load order and work down, working on one mod at a time.